mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 ```
 Emitted when a commit is withdrawn.
 - `commitID` The ID of the withdrawn commit
-- `amount` The amount of tokens that were returned to the user
+- `amount` The number of tokens that were returned to the user
 - `commitType` The type of commit that was withdrawn

 #### ExecuteCommit